 Discussing themes from her newest book, Dr. Leonie Sandercock, one of the leading figures in community planning and dedicated to social, cultural, and environmental justice, discusses how we may find purpose and hope in community planning.
 Even more-so, Sandercock gave a heartfelt reflection on her extraordinary career in planning and how her life's journeys have shaped a unique lens she has spent many a year sharing with us all.

-Before entering the professional world as planners, graduate students of SCARP’s professionally-accredited Master of Community and Regional Planning program tackle not simulated challenges, but real-world problems.
+Before entering the professional world as planners, graduate students of SCARP’s professionally-accredited Master of Community and Regional Planning program tackle not only simulated challenges, but real-world problems.
 These students, teamed up with complementary skills and lenses, partner with community, municipal, and private-sector organizations as consultants, in a joint venture to identify problems and formally propose feasible solutions.

 When the pandemic began, the students of the Studio persevered and continued their research insights remotely.
 One advantage of their innovation is an online record of their original presentations.
 Take a look: